Frequently Asked Questions

 What Time Should I Start?

-The ride starts when the roads closed at 5am.
-Not a moment earlier.
+The ride starts when the roads are closed at 5am.

 If you're planning on doing the full 103 mile course: We reccomend starting between 5am and 6am.